June 10th 2023 Trail-a-thlon

 In Hand ~ Novice Mounted ~ Advanced Mounted

 Pattern ~ Obstacle ~ Poles

-Pre-Registration REQUIRED: Use our online entry form.
+Pre-Registration REQUIRED: Online entry form will be open soon.
 Closing date is midnight Thursday.
 Bring cash, checks, and coggins to the event.
 Ride times will be released.

 Rules: Riders are encouraged to compete multiple horses and ride times will allow for this.
 Each pair may enter up to two divisions, but only one mounted division.
 All tack welcome and boots acceptable, but we do not condone abusive, harsh, or aggressive riding.
 All riders under 21 MUST wear a helmet and we strongly recommend helmets for all adults as well.
 Every rider must have all the appropriate release.

 Each phase's course will be set the appropriate challenge level for each division, and not all described skills are in each division.
 All three phases will consider properly fitted and presentable tack, rider presentation, handling of their horses, and sportsmanship.
 Extra points will be awarded in every phase when a helmet is worn.

 *Please choose the appropriate division for your level*